( Revised 19 November 2017 with addition of Kandi and Tambacounda and the deletion of El Obeid )

 Annual Mean Temperature Trends

-[ The basis of these trendlines can be seen from the analyses for the five individual stations – see next section.
-To avoid congestion and a condensed scale the trendlines are also shown on three separate plots. ]
+[ The basis of these trendlines can be seen from the analyses for the six individual stations – see next section. ]

 Annual Mean Temperature Residual Trends

 [ The individual trend-lines have been adjusted by constant amounts to be approximately zero at the trend-lines around 1970.

 Dar el Beida (Algeria ) 1856-2015